Cole-deBoer/Unreal-Engine-Telemetry-Logging/README.md

 ### Common Issues

 1. **Bot Not Responding**: Verify the Discord bot token and server ID in your `.env` file
-2. **Data Not Updating**: Ensure the JSON file contains new data and is named `dataTest.json`
+2. **Data Not Updating**: Ensure the JSON file contains new data and is named properly
 3. **Firebase Connection**: Check that the Firebase configuration is correct and the project is active
 4. **Port Conflicts**: Change the PORT environment variable if the port you selected is already in use

 ## Security Notes

 - Keep your `.env` file secure and never commit it to version control
-- The Firebase configuration is public but should be reviewed for production use

-## Support

-For technical support or questions about the telemetry system, contact the project maintainer or refer to the Discord channel where the bot is deployed.